RealTimeChris/simdjson/doc/basics.md

 Documents are iterators
 -----------------------

-The simdjson library relies on an approach to parsing JSON that we call "On-Demand".
+The simdjson2 library relies on an approach to parsing JSON that we call "On-Demand".
 A `document` is *not* a fully-parsed JSON value; rather, it is an **iterator** over the JSON text.
 This means that while you iterate an array, or search for a field in an object, it is actually walking through the original JSON text, merrily reading commas and colons and brackets to make sure